hayat900/word-counter/README.md

+# Word-Counter
-# Word-Counter-Hassle free count of words at your finger tips.
+# Hassle free count of words at your fingertips.
 Ever wondered how to count the number of words in a document or draft a message having a specific word limit?

 Then word counter is the tool.